Lab Data Large Scale Integration

 The volumes and complexity of data integration had reached a level unanticipated by the design of their current architecture.
 New client implementations were taking too long.
 An overtaxed staff was backlogged with requests.
 The knowledge and time required to maintain existing interfaces continued to compound.
 The client’s ability to implement was becoming a barrier to growth.

 The PilotFish team met with the organization to perform a retrospective analysis of past implementation efforts – with emphasis placed on understanding the calendar time, actual hours worked and roadblocks encountered.
 Once this analysis was complete, a profile of a “typical implementation” was created.
-Bottlenecks were cataloged and a list of related, actionable improvements were quantified and prioritized based on value and implementation effort.
+Bottlenecks were cataloged, and a list of related, actionable improvements was quantified and prioritized based on value and implementation effort.

-Shortly after the assessment, the organization embarked on a series of improvement to both its business processes and underlying technical infrastructure.
-The team would add automation and tooling to streamline the time consuming testing process.
-The plan included implementation of the PilotFish eiPortal, which is be used to “smoke test” issues with trading partner implementations of standards-based messaging (i.e., HL7) without human intervention.
-As such, visual review is replaced by a set of automated validation rules that report on the conformance of data to the client’s requirements.
+Shortly after the assessment, the organization embarked on a series of improvements to both its business processes and underlying technical infrastructure.
+The team would add automation and tooling to streamline the time-consuming testing process.
+The plan included the implementation of the PilotFish eiTestBed, which is being used to “smoke test” issues with trading partner implementations of standards-based messaging (i.e., HL7) without human intervention.
+As such, a visual review is replaced by a set of automated validation rules that report on the conformance of data to the client’s requirements.